jupiter62726-lgtm/Part-1/README.md

 import com.modloader.util.LogUtils;

 /**
- * Base interface that all TerrariaLoader plugins must implement
+ * Base interface that all ModLoader plugins must implement
  * Defines the core lifecycle and functionality requirements for plugins */ public interface Plugin {